 Representatives from Egypt, Syria, Lebanon, Transjordan, Saudi Arabia, Iraq, and Yemen meet in Cairo to establish the Arab League, a regional organization of Arab states.
 Formed to foster economic growth in the region, resolve disputes between its members, and coordinate political aims, members of the Arab League formed a council, with each state receiving one vote.
-When the State of Israel was created in 1948, the league countries jointly attacked but were repulsed by the Israelis.
-Two years later, Arab League nations signed a mutual defense treaty.
 Fifteen more Arab nations eventually joined the organization, which established a common market in 1965.

 Mudslide in Washington state kills more than 40 people

 On March 22, 2014, 43 people die when a portion of a hill suddenly collapses and buries a neighborhood in the small community of Oso, Washington, some 55 miles northeast of Seattle.
 It was one of the deadliest mudslides in U.S. history.
 The collapse occurred shortly after 10:30 ...read more